Dead Enz Kidz Doin' Lifetime Bidz

 Dead Enz Kidz Doin' Lifetime Bidz is the second and final studio album by American hip hop group Young Black Teenagers.
-It was released on February 2, 1993 via Sound of Urban Listeners (SOUL)/MCA Records.
-Production was handled by Gary G-Wiz, Keith Shocklee, Grandmaster Flash, Kerwin "Sleek" Young, Paul Shabazz and Terminator X, with Hank Shocklee serving as executive producer.
-The album peaked at number 158 on the Billboard 200 in the United States.
+It was released on February 2, 1993, via Sound of Urban Listeners (SOUL)/MCA Records.
+The album was produced by Gary G-Wiz, Keith Shocklee, Grandmaster Flash, Kerwin "Sleek" Young, Paul Shabazz, and Terminator X, with Hank Shocklee serving as executive producer.
+It peaked at number 158 on the Billboard 200 in the United States.

 Its lead single "Tap the Bottle" peaked at number 55 on the Billboard Hot 100 and number 6 on the Hot Rap Songs, making it the group's biggest hit.
 The second single, "Roll With the Flavor", made it to #22 on the Hot Rap Singles.
 The group went on to produce a third album that was never released due to a conflict of interest with Hank Shocklee and their management.
 They would disband two years later.